-Fire Drills
+Emergency Drills

-Fire drills at regular intervals are required by law and are an important safety precaution.
-It is essential that when the first signal is given, everyone obeys orders promptly and clears the building by the prescribed route as quickly and quietly as possible.
+Emergency drills at regular intervals are required by law and are an important safety precaution.
+It is essential that when the first signal is given, everyone obeys orders promptly.
 The teacher in each classroom will give the students instructions.